sophielim636/Golf-Game-CS-32-/README.md

 Final project for CS32
 ## Python Golf is a text-based 9-hole stroke play golf game.
 Players choose clubs, hit shots, manage different lies like tee, fairway, rough, fringe, and green, and try to finish the course with the lowest score possible.
 The game tracks strokes, par, running score, and displays a scorecard after each hole.

+New learning situation:
+- one is the power bar, imported sys and threading library.
+We used AI to learn about them (how/what we learned and how we implemented them is explained in the video).
+- Used AI for formatting of our dictionaries at the beginning.
+- Originally we were going to do key press method to choose our shot power.
+We used code online in an older version of the code, but instead elected for the power bar with number 0-10.
+The reason we didn't do an oscillating 0-10 is because we wanted to increase difficulty - when you try to hit it at power 10 (for maximum distance), there's a chance you hit it at 0 or 1, so it's high risk high reward.

 ## How to Run

 1. Make sure Python 3 is installed.